How do I know if my property is in an incorporated city or unincorporated Sonoma County?

 If the owners and users of the road petitioned the County for an official road name, then they are collectively responsible for purchasing, installing, and maintaining an approved road name sign.
 Contact Permit Sonoma to obtain County road sign specifications.

 If one property owner was required to submit a Road Name Application,that owner has the primary responsibility for the initial installation of the sign.
 All owners and users of the road share responsibility for its maintenance.
-Call Permits Sonoma to obtain County road sign specifications.
+Contact Permit Sonoma to obtain County road sign specifications.

-There was a road name sign on my road, but it was stolen.
+There was a road name sign on my road, but it was stolen or damaged.
 What happens now?

-County Maintained Roads: Call Sonoma County Transportation and Public Works Department at (707) 565-2231.
+County Maintained Roads: Contact Sonoma County Transportation and Public Works Department Road Maintenance Division by phone at (707) 565-5100 or report online via SoCo Report It.

 Why do I have to change my address?